Vijay-J0shi/MyChatbot/README.md

 * All requests are streamed to simulate a natural typing effect.
 * No UI is used — this is fully CLI-based.

----

-## License

-This is a personal/educational project.
-No license applied.